SumoLogic/sumologic-documentation/docs/manage/threat-intelligence-indicators.md

 1. In Sumo Logic, go to **Manage Data > Logs > Threat Intelligence**.
 1. Click **Add Indicators**.
 The dialog displays. <br/><img src={useBaseUrl('img/manage/threat-intelligence-add-indicators.png')} alt="Add threat intelligence indicators" style={{border: '1px solid black'}} width="500" />
 1. Select the format of the file to be uploaded:
-    * **Sumo normalized JSON**.
+    * **Normalized JSON**.
 A normalized JSON file. <br/>In the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource, see the [uploadNormalizedIndicators API](https://api.sumologic.com/docs/#operation/uploadNormalizedIndicators) for information about the attributes to use.
 Your file must include the following attributes:
        * `confidence`
        * `id`
        * `imported`